-The sustainability fund is used to hold funding to cover future or unexpected capital expenses or other expenditures, as approved by the board of directors.
-The organization's goal is to grow this fund to a minimum of \$2,000,000.
+The sustainability fund is used to hold funding to cover capital upgrades, growth initiatives and unforseen operational shortfalls for Chatham Kent Hospice Inc., as approved by the board of directors.
+The organization's goal is to maintain a balance in the sustainability fund between a minimum of 12 months of operating funds and a maximum of 36 months of operating funds.